Water-Engine/water/README.md

 The water engine itself is crafted using this library, with the goals of making:
 - An iterative search engine with Alpha-Beta Pruning, Quiescence, etc.
 - A neural network-powered engine using NNUE

+Also included in this library is a minimal GUI called oasis, which is powered by the water library.
+This part of the project is still very much in the works, and more information about it will come in the future.

 # Getting Started
 For a quick build of the project, simply run `zig build run --release`.